Gbox4/tstock/README.md

 - Make a free AlphaVantage API account at https://www.alphavantage.co/support/#api-key
 - After creating the account, you will see your free API key
-- Run `export ALPHAVANTAGE_API_KEY=<your access key>`.
+- On the Linux: Run `export ALPHAVANTAGE_API_KEY=<your access key>`
   You can make this permanent by adding this line to your .bashrc
+  On the Windows: Run `$env:ALPHAVANTAGE_API_KEY="<your access key>"`
+  You can make this permanent by adding this line to your Microsoft.PowerShell_profile.ps1

 ### Usage